SoumiDas/HOST-CP/README.md

 Following this, running subsetfind.py yields the subset based on the fraction one provides.

-trainsub.py can be used to run training on the subset provided by the method.
+'''python trainsub.py''' can be used to run training on the subset provided by the method.